Neighborhood Info Without The Neighborhood Drama. Learn more

 Clearing and Leveling the Ground

-Remove any grass, rocks, or debris from the marked path, using a rake.
-If necessary, level small hills by transferring dirt or fill in low spots to create a more even surface.
+Using a rake, remove grass, rocks, or debris from the marked path.
+If necessary, level small hills or fill low spots to create a more even surface.
 This step gives your walkway a stable base and helps prevent future shifting or settling.

 Digging the Trench